 If you’ve lost a significant number of teeth, you need to find a high quality replacement sooner rather than later.
 Dentures have long been trusted to fill in the gaps after the loss of multiple teeth -- and they have never been more effective than they are today.
-Your dentist at Tylan Creek Family Dentistry offers full and partial dentures in Simpsonville.
+Your dentist at Tylan Creek Family Dentistry offers full and partial dentures in Simpsonville, Powdersville, and Greenwood.
 Keep reading to learn more about this popular tooth replacement method.

 After tooth loss, finding a tooth replacement that’s comfortable and fits well is important for your continued health and wellbeing.
 Without all your teeth, it may be difficult to eat the nutritious foods that keep you healthy and feeling great for a long, happy life.
 Your remaining natural teeth may drift out of alignment, putting you at a greater risk of teeth grinding and painful problems with your jaw.
 Speech can also become difficult, and your self-confidence will likely suffer, too.